krzysztofzuraw/100-days-of-code/log.md

 **Today's Progress:** Analysis of my tree algorithm done.
 Working with css media queries.

 **Thoughts:** I did my first time analysis of algorithm - I have to ask other ppl to review this.
 Started playig around with media queries.

+## Day 19: January 15, 2018

+**Today's Progress:** Fixing css media queries, working with pagination in react.

+**Thoughts:** I have a couple of days off - I'm going back to work!